Rodica Ojog-Brașoveanu: Famous characters

 Ojog-Brașoveanu's most well-known character is undoubtedly Melania Lupu, a mischievous old lady, half-detective half-criminal, to whom the author gives an unusual confidant – her cat, Mirciulică.
 Her other well-known character is Minerva Tutovan, a former math teacher turned commissioner, particularly rigorous in her investigations and with a remarkable talent for disguises.
 She has her dog Spiridon as a companion, but works especially with the young inspector Dobrescu, who is also one of her former students.

 Influences

-Ojog-Brașoveanu's favourite authors include Edgard Wallace, Georges Simenon, Karl May, and among Romanian ones, Theodor Constantin and Haralamb Zinca.
+Ojog-Brașoveanu's favourite authors include Edgar Wallace, Georges Simenon, Karl May, and among Romanian ones, Theodor Constantin and Haralamb Zincă.
 Critics dubbed her the "Agatha Christie of Romania", with the British novelist being one of her most obvious sources of inspiration for her books.
 In addition, like the British author, Ojog-Brasoveanu was able to live on just her writings throughout her life, her novels selling in tremendous numbers.